JacksonKuo/blog/_posts/2025-5-15-k8s-cheatsheet.markdown

 ```

 #### Thoughts and Future Ideas
 Note this list is just the tip of the iceberg, is incomplete in some areas, and is fairly vendor agnostic.
 There are cloud vendor specific hardening that is not included, like: Azure Cluster administrator users without PIM[^12].
-But regardless, this is a good base template.
-Some future projects will include:
+But regardless, this is a good base template that'll be more helpful than me trying to remember everything off the cuff.

+Some future projects I plan on doing, include:
 * practical privilege escalation and attack chains
 * writing a custom controller or operator
 * hardening my k3/k8s infrastructure